QubesOS/qubes-doc/common-tasks/usb.md

         usbVM:sdb1    Disk () 2GiB

-    **Note:** If your device is not listed here, you may refresh the list by calling (from the qube to which the device is connected):
+    **Note:** If your device is not listed here, you may refresh the list by calling from the qube to which the device is connected (typically `sys-usb`):

         sudo udevadm trigger --action=change

  3. Assuming your USB drive is attached to `sys-usb` and is `sdb`, we attach the device to a qube with the name `personal` like so:

-         qvm-block a personal sys-usb:sdb
+         qvm-block attach personal sys-usb:sdb

      This will attach the device to the qube as `/dev/xvdi` if that name is not already taken by another attached device, or `/dev/xvdj`, etc.